Joined Jul 1 2009

 Sensei Andrew Collingwood - Sandan (3rd Dan)

-Andrew is fifty-one years old and has been practising karate for twenty-five years, attaining his black belt after six years training.
+Andrew is fifty-three years old and has been practising karate for twenty-six years, attaining his black belt after six years training.
 Before this he trained for five years in boxing.
 He made the transition from boxing to karate after deciding that at twenty-six years old he was getting too old to continue boxing at any level.
 His father Ken Collingwood Yondan (4th Dan) encouraged him to take up karate in September 1994, he has continued to train and teach ever since.

 Andrew is a registered Independent Martial Art Sports Association (IMASA) instructor, has attended many courses on coaching, refereeing, self-defence, national and international training camps under the instruction of many top, world-renowned karate instructors.
 He is Disclosure and Barring Service (DBS) enhanced check passed, has attended several courses on ‘Safeguarding and Protecting Children’, is qualified and licensed in physical intervention and control and restraint procedures as laid down by the UK Home Office.
 He is an advanced first aider and qualified in the use of electronic defibrillators.